jiwasawa/japanese-blog-agent-adk/README.md

 # Blog Writing Agent System

-A multi-agent system built with Google ADK that automatically fetches content from a URL, enriches it with related information from web searches, and generates a comprehensive blog post in Japanese.
+A multi-agent system built with Google ADK that automatically fetches content from a URL, enriches it with related information from web searches, and generates a comprehensive blog post in Japanese (or English with the `--english` option).

 ## Features